The Seaquarium's 7000-pound star attraction has had to jump, splash the audience,

 The National Oceanic and Atmospheric Administration is considering adding her to the endangered whales list.
 If this happens, she could be reunited with her orca family in the Pacific northwest.

 Last Saturday Francesca and I had expected the usual fifty Miamians, who care enough about issues to go public, to show up.
-But when we rounded the bend on Virginia Key and saw a thousand excited hell-raisers, we were ecstatic!

 We had our own signs, a red hat, and an orange mask.